 I make this Tea Bread Loaf about once a week as it's so handy.
 I love the fact that after soaking the fruit, I can make it in just 5 minutes!
 Like all dried fruit cakes, it also keeps well for several weeks, although it never lasts that long in my house.

 What is a Tea Loaf?

 The dried fruit is soaked in the tea overnight.
 This makes the cake nice and moist and plumps up the fruit.
 Pour over enough tea to just cover the fruit.
 I've given a guide in the recipe of 150ml of tea.
-You need enough to just cover the fruit.
-You also don't need to pour off any of the tea that remains the next morning.
+You don't need to pour off any of the tea that remains the next morning.
 The dried fruit will have absorbed some of the tea, but not all.
 Cook for about 1 hour and 10 minutes.
 If it is very moist, it may need a little longer.
 You will know if the cake is cooked properly by sticking a fork into the middle of your cake.
 If the fork comes out clean, your tea loaf is cooked.

 If you want to spice up your tea loaf, you can add 1 teaspoon of cinnamon or All Spice.
 You can also add some chopped nuts or even glace cherries for a glace cherry loaf cake.
 I've kept this recipe simple as I like the fact that after soaking the fruit, I can make it in 5 minutes.
 You don't need to soak the nuts overnight, just add them along with the egg and flour.